-Fix Guide: Sequoia iPhone Mirroring Auth Loop
+How to Fix iPhone Mirroring Auth Loop in macOS Sequoia 15.x

 Symptom: When trying to start iPhone Mirroring on Sequoia, you are repeatedly asked to authenticate on your Mac, but the session never starts.